 A little ahead near the end of the footpath, there were two men behind the tree.
 When I walked towards them, they were not just watching me together but to my surprise they were holding hands and both seemed comfortable enough to each other.
 I wondered if they were looking for a third lover.
 I thought I would walk back and take another detour.
 However, I was startled by a Commando jeep coming from the turn where I started.
 I hurriedly walked further ahead towards the State Museum and took the right turn going towards Leima Plaza and Paona Bazaar.
-Friends had warned me and told me what happened when Commando caught these men.
+Friends had warned me and told me what happened when Commando caught these men but I was excited and curious to go ahead.
 Since, I had parked my Activa near the park gate I still had to come back once they left.
 I made up my mind I was coming back.
 After all, it was still early.

 From the State Museum, I turned right and walked ahead, ultimately taking a detour of Polo Ground.
 On the way I passed by the sports shops behind the Ground.
 I stopped at the auto parking near the entrance of the Ground, walked towards the paandukaans (typically a shop that sells paan, cigarettes, snacks and beverages and run by women) nearby.
 I bought a couple of Win cigarettes, smoked one standing there and looking around.
 There were other middle-aged and older men buying paan and cigarettes, chit chatting among themselves and with the paandukan fambi (women who run paandukans).
 These women run their paandukans late through the night and they are least bothered by who comes to their shop and how many men try to flirt with them.
 I took few puffs, doused it and strolled around for a while to kill time.
 In a small lane just across, I saw chaak hotels (rice hotels) by day turned to open benders (local word for shady hotels that serve all kinds of alcohol) by night.
 Groups of men; young and old drank alcohol openly out there.
 I wondered how come the police and vigilante groups against selling and consumption of alcohol were not active around there.
 I walked from one end of the lane to the other end passing by at least half a dozen such hotels.
 No one particularly looked at me though some of them gave a glance as I passed by each hotel.
 Once I reached the other end of the lane, I walked out from there and headed towards BT Road.
 Women vendors from Ima Keithel, Paona Bazaar, Thangal bazaar and nearby areas and shopkeepers were hurrying to catch the last auto for home.
 If it weren’t for the diesel autos these people would find it hard to reach home after their day’s business.
 I passed by honking autos, people hustling to get a seat and some shopkeepers pulling down their shop shutters below Gambhir Singh Shopping Complex and adjoining shops, including the ones around Imphal Talkies.